 Keeping note of your baby's feedings is a reassuring way to make sure they are eating enough.
 Pediatricians recommend recording the time and duration of every feeding, as well as the number of wet and soiled diapers your baby produces each day.
 This information, combined with regular weigh-ins, will allow your doctor to monitor your baby's eating habits and identify potential concerns.

 To keep track, create a feeding log.
 A timer can also be a helpful tool, allowing you to record the length of each feeding.
-You’ll also need a digital clock, so you can easily note the time - however painfully late it may be.
+You’ll also need a digital clock, so you can easily note the time.